Pearl Fu: Local Colors

 In 1986, Pearl and C.C.
 Fu moved their family to Roanoke, Virginia, where Pearl would become active in the community.
 In 1991, Fu became involved with the Local Color street festival.
 She was the only Chinese person represented at the festival that year, and she committed herself to growing and celebrating immigrant contributions in the local community by growing the festival.
 For 25 years, Fu was the director of the community festival that became known as Local Colors (with an s), a community festival in the Roanoke Valley recognizing immigrants and fostering multicultural dialogue.
 Under Fu's leadership, the festival was transformed from a small street-corner celebration to an annual event drawing tens of thousands of visitors to the Roanoke Valley and celebrating over 100 ethnicities.
 She said, “Similarity is ordinary...We should go beyond that and rejoice in the differences.”
 As the leader of Local Colors, Fu became involved in many activities around multicultural dialogue in the city, including serving as a judge and participating in the city's St. Patrick's Day parade and the city's Greek Festival.

 Roanoke Cultural Ambassador

 In 1999, she was diagnosed with Parkinson's disease, but continued her work in the local community.
 Fu became involved in Roanoke's Sister Cities project, helping initiate a Sister cities agreement between Roanoke and Lijiang, China.
 In 2001 she was awarded the Perry F. Kendig Award from Hollins University and Roanoke College.
 In 2006, she was honored with Roanoke's Local Hero Award.
 Later she was named "Roanoke's Ambassador of Goodwill".

 In 2011 she was honored by the Library of Virginia and named to the Virginia Women in History.
-That year, Pearl Yu was featured on a mural painted in downtown Roanoke by local artist Toobz titled, "The World is a Village".
+That year, Pearl Fu was featured on a mural painted in downtown Roanoke by local artist Toobz titled, "The World is a Village".